SHASHWAT-MISHRA-997/Advance-Chat-Assistant/README.md

 Ask About Audio: Once the audio is transcribed, you can ask the AI to analyze the content.

 Example: Upload a lecture video and ask, "What are the main points of the discussion?"
-Upload Audio: You can also upload audio files (WAV format), and the app will transcribe and analyze the content.
+Upload Audio: You can also upload audio files (WAV format) and the app will transcribe and analyze the content.

 Example: Upload a podcast and ask, "What was the speaker's opinion on climate change?"
 Sentiment & Emotion Analysis: After the transcription, you can ask the AI to analyze the sentiment and emotional tone of the speech.